ArduPilot/ardupilot_wiki/dev/source/docs/debugging-with-gdb-on-pixhawk.rst

 Starting GDB and running some commands
 ======================================

-GDB requires both the binary file that's been uploaded to the board (i.e. Copter-v2.px4) which can normally be found in Copter, Plane or APMRover2 directory and the firmware.elf file that can be found in PX4Firmware/Build/px4fmu-v2_APM.build/firmware.elf.
+GDB requires both the firmware file that's been uploaded to the board (i.e. arducopter.apj) which can normally be found in Copter, Plane or APMRover2 directory and the firmware.elf file that can be found in the build directory.

-change to your PX4Firmware directory and type the following:
+Change to your firmware directory and type the following:

 ``arm-none-eabi-gdb build/fmuv3/bin/arducopter``